rollbar/docs/onboarding/spring.md

 ## Step 3: Verify your configuration

-You can verify your configuration by sending us a test messing.
+You can verify your configuration by sending us a test message.
 Using the `rollbar` instance, you can send Rollbar a test with the example code below.
 On success this screen will refresh, your test will be visible and you can start using Rollbar!

 ``` java